Infineon/mtb-example-fx2g3-usbhs-device/README.md

 ## Design and implementation

-> **Note:** The EZ-USB&trade; FX2G3 device has four MPNs/OPNs, each with distinct features.
-By default, this code example is compatible with the `CYUSB2318-BF104AXI` MPN, which is available on the `KIT_FX2G3_104LGA` kit.
-To use this code example with other MPNs, evaluate MPN compatibility and align it with the corresponding feature set.
-For details, contact the [Infineon support](https://www.infineon.com/cms/en/about-infineon/company/contacts/support/).

-This code example demonstrates the implementation of the USB loopback and zero device functionalities, which can be used to test the USB 2.0 functionality and data transfer performance of the USB interface on EZ-USB&trade; FX2G3.
+This code example demonstrates the implementation of the USB loopback and zero device functionality, which can be used to test the USB 2.0 functionality and data transfer performance of the USB interface on EZ-USB&trade; FX2G3.
-This application uses various low-performance peripherals to interface with the system, such as:
+This application uses various low-performance peripherals to interface with the system such as:

 - Enable debug prints over CDC using USBFS block on EZ-USB&trade; FX2G3 device